KDEGroup/SC-DAG/README.md

 > *CIKM 2025*

 The code focuses on **generating adversarial images under semantic constraints** using a latent diffusion backbone.
-Evaluation in the paper is conducted using the **open-source AIP recommender system and its evaluation pipeline**.
+Evaluation in the paper is conducted using the **open-source AIP  and its evaluation pipeline**.

 ---